 We hope you will enjoy many years of driving pleasure in your Volvo.
 The car has been designed for the safety and comfort of you and your passengers.
 Volvo is one of the safest cars in the world.
 Your Volvo has also been designed to satisfy all current safety and environmental requirements.
-In order to increase your enjoyment of the car, we recommend that you familiarise yourself with the equipment, instructions and maintenance information contained in this owner's manual.

 Owner information 13

 Reading the owner's manual 13

 Digital owner's manual in the car 16

 Recording data 18

 Accessories and extra equipment 19

-Information on the Internet 20
+Information on the Internet 19

 Volvo ID 20

 Volvo Cars' environmental philosophy 21

 The owner's manual and the environ-

 ment 23

 Laminated glass 23

-General information on seatbelts 25
+General information on seatbeits 25

 Seatbelt - putting on 26

 Seatbelt - loosening 27

 Seatbelt - pregnancy 27

 Seatbelt reminder 28

 Seatbelt tensioner 28

 Safety - warning symbol 29

 Airbag system 30

 Airbags on driver's side 31

 Passenger airbag 31

 Passenger airbag - activating/deactivat- ing 33

 Side airbag (SIPS) 35

 Side airbag (SIPS) - child seat/booster cushion 36

 Inflatable Curtain (IC) 36

 General information on WHIPS (whiplash protection) 37

 WHIPS - child seats 38

 WHIPS - seating position 38

 When the systems deploy 39

 General information on safety mode 40

 Safety mode - attempting to start the car 41

 Safety mode - moving the car 42